filipe-silva/FireflyIII.Net/generated/docs/AvailableBudgetsApi.md

 <a id="storeavailablebudget"></a>
 # **StoreAvailableBudget**
-> AvailableBudgetSingle StoreAvailableBudget (AvailableBudget availableBudget)
+> AvailableBudgetSingle StoreAvailableBudget (AvailableBudgetStore availableBudgetStore)

 Store a new available budget